 Proper use of the device can prevent serious incidents and even fatalities.

-The kill cord is a red lanyard which has a quick-release fitting at one end and a clip at the other end.
-When in use, the quick-release fitting is attached to the console and the end with the clip attaches to the driver.
-The kill cord is normally attached around the driver's knee and clipped back onto itself.
-This is shown in the video:
+Kill cords contain a quick-release fitting at one end and a clip at the other.
+When in use, the quick-release fitting is attached to the console and the clip is attached to the driver.

 Should you for any reason not wish to attach the kill cord around your leg, attach it securely to your personal buoyancy.
 In either case it should not foul the steering or gear controls.

-Check your kill cord works at the start of each day or session by starting the engine and pulling the kill cord to makes sure it stops the engine.
+Always test your kill cord at the start of each day or session.
+Do this by starting the engine and pulling the kill cord to make sure it cuts the engine.

 Kill cords should be protected from the elements.
-Over time extremes of temperature and UV light will harm the lanyard.
+Over time, extremes in temperature and UV light will harm the lanyard.
 Kill cords may become stretched or brittle if stored open to the elements.
-Monitor the kill cord for signs of wear, rust and reduced elasticity (the kill cord should not droop excessively) and replace it in good time.

 When replacing kill cords, purchase a good quality lanyard with a strengthening cord through the middle.
-Most good chandlers will stock kill cords to suit the different engines, but if in doubt purchase a proper manufactured brand from the RYA Shop now stocked for your convenience under sea safety.
+Most chandlers will stock kill cords to suit common engines, but if in doubt visit the RYA shop.

-As an alternative to the traditional red lanyard kill cord, wireless kill cords are available.
-This type of kill cord stop the engine when the personal device, which should be on the helm's person, is out of range of the sensor.
-You should take advice on the suitability of an alternative kill cord device for your engine before fitting it.
+As an alternative to the traditional red lanyard, wireless kill cords are also available.
+This type of kill cord will stop the engine when a personal device on the helm's person, is out of range from a sensor.
+Always research and seek advice on the suitability of an alternative kill cord device for your engine before use.

-Think: Wear Your Kill Cord stickers are available from the RYA, contact firstname.lastname@example.org.
+Think!
+Wear Your Kill Cord stickers are available at request from the RYA.

-Download and print poster to put up in your club.
+Download and print a kill cord poster to put up in your club.